 How to File ITR Online in India: Complete Step-by-Step Guide (2025)

 Filing your Income Tax Return doesn't have to be complicated.
-This comprehensive guide walks you through the entire process of e-filing ITR in India for AY 2026-27.
+This comprehensive guide walks you through the entire process of e-filing ITR in India for Tax Year 2026-27 under the Income Tax Act 2025.

 - For Salaried/Non-Audit: July 31, 2026